 We were sent on to another surgeon at Children’s Hospital only to have it confirmed that surgery was indeed a necessity—and soon.
 What was supposed to be an easy procedure with a 98-percent success rate turned into an eleven-year nightmare filled with complications, incredibly debilitating chronic pain, and more surgeries.
 Unfortunately, that was only the physical toll.
 Emotionally, there have been years of depression, incredible grief due to school absences, loss of friends—and ultimately a lost childhood.
 While other kids were having fun and enjoying school activities and get-togethers, Anna was confined to her bed and couch.
 Inevitably, every time plans were made for day-to-day stuff including holidays, they were interrupted with excruciating pain and trips to the hospital for more surgeries and months of recovery.

-My husband and I were constantly playing tag-team parenting, one of us being home with Anna, while the other one carrying on with the other girls.
+My husband and I were constantly playing tag-team parenting, one of us being home with Anna, while the other one carried on with the other girls.
 Medicine bottles overtook our kitchen counters.
 I grew to resent the heating pad that soothed Anna’s pain because it became a constant symbol that I had a sick child.
 A pit in my stomach arrived every time she requested it.

 Trying to get her well became a part-time job.
 We did everything: trips to specialists in different parts of the country for second opinions, more surgeries (seven in all) and hours of research, but nothing brought the healing we were desperately hoping and praying for.
 Instead, it was one disappointment after another.
 I experienced an exhaustion level I had never encountered before and constant, excruciating, emotional pain as a mom watching a child continually go downhill despite all of our best efforts to help her find health again.

 Every Look Broke Me